Chetic/Serenity/README.md

 - Radiometrix NTX2 radio transmitter
 - Ublox Max 6 GPS chip
 - Raspberry Pi Camera (Pi Cam)
+- TMP102 I2C temperature sensor

-The aim of this payload is to achieve a height of ~33km in a relatively short space of time with a large Helium balloon and parachute.
+The aim of this payload is to achieve a height of ~30km in a relatively short space of time with a large Helium balloon and parachute.

 If you would like more information on this, please visit the UKHAS website: www.ukhas.org.uk